nadkarnik/nadkarnik/README.md

 This Github page is meant to be a localization of the private, academic, and non-classified projects and/or coursework that I have participated in since beginning my Electrical Engineering undergraduate education.

-Thank you for reading about me and looking at my work,
+Thank you for reading about me and looking at my work!
+For inquiries of any kind I can be reached at 860-876-0690 or kiran.nadkarni@uconn.edu

 Kiran D. Nadkarni